sdivyanshu90/React-Budgie/README.md

 ## Features

-- **Budget Overview**: Get a clear overview of your budget, including the total budget amount, remaining budget, and total expenses.
+- **Budget Overview**: Get a clear budget overview, including the total budget amount, remaining budget, and total expenses.
 - **Expense Tracking**: Easily add and remove expenses, with fields for expense name and cost.
-- **LocalStorage Integration**: Your expense data is automatically saved to the browser's localStorage, ensuring your data persists even after refreshing the page.
+- **LocalStorage Integration**: Your expense data is automatically saved to the browser's localStorage, ensuring your data persists after refreshing the page.
 - **Responsive Design**: Enjoy a seamless budget management experience across different devices and screen sizes.

 ## Getting Started